vuongducphuong/documentation/content/applications/productivity/discuss/advanced/ice_servers.rst

    :align: center
    :alt: The "ICE Servers" button in Leansoft General Settings.

-Odoo will redirect to the :guilabel:`ICE servers` page.
+Leansoft will redirect to the :guilabel:`ICE servers` page.
 Here you can define your own list of ICE servers.

 .. image:: ice_servers/ice-servers-page.png
    :align: center
-   :alt: The "ICE servers" page in Odoo.
+   :alt: The "ICE servers" page in Leansoft.